Andrew Buchan: Career

 2013 also saw the release of multi-award-winning independent film Still Life, in which Andrew took a cameo role alongside Eddie Marsan.
 Later the same year, Buchan produced and starred in film short, 1946, based on the life of Hollywood actor, Jimmy Stewart.
 The film won the Award of Distinction at the 2014 Williamsburg Independent Film Festival.

-In July 2014, Buchan starred alongside Academy Award nominee Maggie Gyllenhaal in Hugo Blick's eagerly anticipated political thriller The Honourable Woman.
-This was broadcast on both BBC2 in the UK and the Sundance channel in the USA.
+In July 2014, Buchan starred alongside Academy Award nominee Maggie Gyllenhaal in Hugo Blick's political thriller The Honourable Woman.
+This was broadcast on both BBC2 in the UK and the Sundance channel in the US.
 In October 2014, he starred in ITV's The Great Fire, portraying Thomas Farriner, the baker from Pudding Lane.

 In 2015, it was announced that Buchan was cast as the lead role in TNT drama pilot Home alongside Bethany Joy Lenz.
-Unfortunately Home was not subsequently serialised and remains unaired.
+Home was not subsequently serialised and remains unaired.

-On Christmas Day 2016, the lavish dramatisation of Jasper Fforde's fantasy novel The Last Dragonslayer premiered on Sky One, featuring Buchan in the role of wizard, The Great Zambini.
-The following Christmas saw the high-profile release of Ridley Scott's All the Money in the World - the story of the kidnap of John Paul Getty III, grandson of billionaire John Paul Getty.
-Andrew played John Paul Getty II, father of the kidnapped boy, son of JPG, and husband to Gail Getty, played by Michelle Williams.
-Some of Andrew's scenes had been re-shot when Christopher Plummer replaced the disgraced Kevin Spacey as JPG just one month earlier.
+Buchan played the wizard, The Great Zambini, the dramatisation of Jasper Fforde's fantasy novel The Last Dragonslayer, which premiered on Sky One on Christmas Day 2016.
+The following Christmas saw the release of Ridley Scott's All the Money in the World, the story of the kidnap of John Paul Getty III, grandson of billionaire John Paul Getty.
+Buchan played John Paul Getty II, father of the kidnapped boy, son of JPG.

-In February 2018, Andrew was seen in a cameo part in James Marsh's The Mercy – a BBC film about ill-fated 1960s yachtsman Donald Crowhurst, featuring Colin Firth and Rachel Weisz in the lead roles.
-Later that same year, and wearing substantial prosthetic enhancements, he was seen as Henri Matisse in National Geographic's 2nd season series Genius: Picasso, playing alongside Antonio Banderas and Clémence Poésy.
-At Christmas 2018, he starred in Agatha Christie's The ABC Murders adapted by Sarah Phelps on BBC.
-He played Franklin Clarke, alongside John Malkovich as Hercule Poirot and Rupert Grint as Inspector Crome.
+In February 2018, Buchan played a cameo role in James Marsh's The Mercy – a BBC film about ill-fated 1960s yachtsman Donald Crowhurst, featuring Colin Firth and Rachel Weisz in the lead roles.
+Later that year he played as Henri Matisse in National Geographic's 2nd season series Genius: Picasso, playing alongside Antonio Banderas and Clémence Poésy.
+At Christmas 2018, he starred in Agatha Christie's The ABC Murders, as Franklin Clarke, alongside John Malkovich as Hercule Poirot.

-In 2019, Andrew featured in the third series of The Crown, as Andrew Parker-Bowles, a friend and a rival of royal family members.
-He continued playing the role in the fourth series that finished filming in March 2020.
-In addition, Andrew appeared in two films: Intrigo: Samaria alongside Phoebe Fox and Millie Brady and Baghdad in My Shadow by Swiss/Iraqi filmmaker Samir alongside Zahraa Ghandour.
+In 2019, Buchan featured in the third and fourth series of The Crown, as Andrew Parker-Bowles, a friend and a rival of royal family members.
+He appeared in two films: Intrigo: Samaria alongside Phoebe Fox and Millie Brady and Baghdad in My Shadow by Swiss/Iraqi filmmaker Samir, alongside Zahraa Ghandour.